 Phosphorous: Your body’s cells all contain phosphorous.
-Phosphorous is essential for bone and tooth health, muscle contraction, nerve function and many other bodily functions.
+Phosphorous is essential for bone and tooth health, muscle contraction, nerve function, and many other bodily functions.

-Butter lettuce is also a great source of fiber, folate and Vitamin C.
+Butter lettuce is also a great source of fiber, folate, and Vitamin C.

 When you’re shopping for butter lettuce, avoid heads with wilted leaves.
-When you get your lettuce home, if you’ve purchased a head of living lettuce, keep it in its original packaging and wash just before you use it.
+When you get your lettuce home, if you’ve purchased a head of living lettuce, keep it in its original packaging and wash it just before you use it.